Keke-Long/digital_twin_vehicle_tracking/README.md

 # Simplified Trajectory Tracking Project

 This project is a simplified version of Project A. When you have data captured from fixed cameras, this project allows you to obtain trajectories in the world coordinate system.
+Yolov8 is required in this project.

 ## Steps to Follow